How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

 Never leave dogs alone in cars

-Maybe you do not know but leaving dogs alone in a hot car is illegal in several states.
-How to care for your dog in hot weather?
-Never leave them alone in cars.
+Surprisingly, leaving dogs alone in a hot car is illegal in several states.
 The high temperature in a car under the burning heat of the sun can lead dogs to heatstroke, even fatal.

 Even when you park your car in the shade with the windows open, dogs are able to quickly become distressed and uncomfortable.
 Therefore, you should have a plan to ensure that your dog is not left alone in the car or any other enclosed space.